MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	The window currently displays the **General** tab.
 Select the **Members** tab.
 Note that the group has no owner (the system did not automatically assign Holly Dickson as the group owner).
 Verify the three users that you added as members of the on-premises group (Bernardo, Dawn, and Charlie) have been synced up and are members of this cloud-based group as well.
 Close the **Manufacturing** pane.

 9. Now let’s examine this group using Windows PowerShell.
 If **Windows PowerShell** is already open on the taskbar, then select the PowerShell icon and proceed to the next step; otherwise, type **PowerShell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.

-10. You should begin by running the following command that connects your PowerShell session to the Azure Active Directory PowerShell for Graph module (AzureAD):  <br/>
+Maximize your PowerShell window.

+10. You should begin by installing Microsoft Graph PowerShell.
+Earlier in this training, you installed Microsoft Graph PowerShell on LON-CL1.
+At that time, you installed all 30+ sub-modules by running the following command: Install-Module Microsoft.Graph (where Graph is the parent module that contains the 30+ sub-modules).
+While you could install all 30+ sub-modules on LON-DC1, you're only going to use the Groups and Users sub-modules in this task, which is the last task in this training that uses PowerShell on LON-DC1.
+Therefore, to reduce installation time, you'll run the following two commands that will install just those modules.
+This also provides you with experience in installing specific sub-modules rather than the entire complement of Graph sub-modules.   <br/>

+	a.
+Type the following command and press Enter:  <br/>

-		Install-Module Microsoft.Graph -Scope CurrentUser
+		Install-Module Microsoft.Graph.Groups -Scope CurrentUser  <br/>

-11.
+	b.
+Type the following command and press Enter:  <br/>

+		Import-Module Microsoft.Graph.Users -Scope CurrentUser  <br/>

+11. Now that you have installed the Groups and Users sub-modules, you must import each of them in order to import their respective cmdlets into your PowerShell session.
+To do so, you must run the following two commands: <br/>

+	a.
+Type the following command and press Enter:  <br/>

 		Import-Module Microsoft.Graph.Groups

-12.
+	a.
+Type the following command and press Enter:  <br/>

 		Import-Module Microsoft.Graph.Users

-12.
+12. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the Groups and Users cmdlets that were just imported.
+Type the following command and then press Enter: <br/>

-		Connect-MgGraph -Scopes 'Group.Read.All'.
-'User.Read.All'
+		Connect-MgGraph -Scopes 'Group.Read.All', 'Users.Read.All'

-13. Select Holly Dickson account in the Pick an account window.
-In the Enter password window, enter Holly's password of User.pw1 and select Sign in.,
+13. In the **Pick an account** window that appears, select **Holly Dickson's** account.
+In the **Enter password** window, enter **User.pw1** and then select Sign in.

-14.
+14. If a **Permissions requested** dialog box appears, select the **Consent on behalf of your organization** check box and then select **Accept**.

+15. You will now display the list of groups.
+Type the following command and then press Enter:

 		Get-MgGroup | Format-List Id, DisplayName, Description, GroupTypes

-15.
+15. In this list of groups, highlight the object ID for the **Research** group and then press **Ctrl+C** to copy it to the clipboard.

 		Get-MgGroupMember -GroupId 'paste in the group Id here' -All | ForEach {Get-MgUser -UserId $_.Id}